Installing Modules on Unix¶

 --nagelfardatadir

-¶ Enable all new features that are disabled by default due to the substantial behavior changes they imply on Modules 5.
-This option does not enable other configuration option currently. (default=no)
+Enable all new features that are disabled by default due to the substantial behavior changes they imply on Modules 5.
+This option is equivalent to the cumulative use of

 Changed in version 5.0: Configuration option has been reset following major version change as